 - Avoiding Stiffness

 To some degree, it’s healthy to toss and turn while you sleep!
 This is your body’s way of getting comfortable and avoiding stiff limbs throughout the night.
-It’s never good to sit, stand, or lay in one position for too long whether you’re awake or asleep.
+It’s never good to sit, stand, or lay in one position for too long, whether awake or asleep.

 SOLUTIONS FOR EXCESSIVE MOVEMENT DURING SLEEP